bcgov/greenlight/testdata/README.md

 ### Loading the Test Data

-Once the data is generated, the `loadClaims.py` script can be used to import it into the instance of TheOrgBook supporting Permitify.
+Once the data is generated, the `loadClaims.py` script can be used to import it into the instance of TheOrgBook supporting dFlow.
 From the `testdata` folder, run the following command:
 ```
 AGENT_URL=<AGENT_URL> python loadClaims.py <DATA_FOLDER>
 ```